asyncgui/asyncgui/README.md

 [asyncio-tkinter](https://github.com/fluentpython/asyncio-tkinter)'s codebase is quite big as well.

 On the other hand, `asyncgui` doesn't require a lot of work as shown above **because it doesn't have an event-loop**.
-`asyncgui` and a library who has event-loop can live in the same thread seemlessly because of it.
+`asyncgui` and a library running an event-loop can live in the same thread seemlessly because of it.

 ## So, is asyncgui superior to asyncio ?